danirus/django-comments-xtd/docs/logic.rst

     BadSignature: Signature failed: QLtjWHYe7udYuZeQyLlafPqAx1E-modified

-There are two components in dump's output ``UydoZWxsbycKcDAKLg.QLtjWHYe7udYuZeQyLlafPqAx1E``, separatad by a '.'.
+There are two components in dump's output ``UydoZWxsbycKcDAKLg.QLtjWHYe7udYuZeQyLlafPqAx1E``, separatad by a '``.``'.
 The first component is a URLsafe base64 encoded pickle of the object passed to dumps().
-The second component is a base64 encoded hmac/SHA1 hash of "$first_component.$secret".
+The second component is a base64 encoded hmac/SHA1 hash of "``$first_component.$secret``".

 Calling signed.loads(s) checks the signature BEFORE unpickling the object -this protects against malformed pickle attacks.
-If the signature fails, a ValueError subclass is raised (actually a BadSignature).
+If the signature fails, a ``ValueError`` subclass is raised (actually a ``BadSignature``).

 .. index::